DawidBrylka/rvm-api/docs/Bag Processing/RVM-Without-Scanner.md

 - The bag was already replaced **before** any notification could be sent

 1. **Start:** The bag is replaced manually (proactively or without system detection).
-2. **Bag Replacement:** RVM Cloud informs DRS via `POST /bag-replacement`.
-At this point RVM should be blocked until Seal is applied
 3. **Seal Request:** DRS notifies the Collection Point that sealing is required.
 4. **Seal Confirmation:** Collection Point confirms sealing via `POST /bag-seal`.
-5. **Machine Unblock:** DRS sends a command to RVM Cloud to unblock the machine using `POST /machine/{id}/unblock`.